iGEM-HUST-China/HUST-China-2025/wiki/description.md

 ---

-## 1. The inspiration of our project
+## 1. The Inspiration of Our Project

 During a holiday in 2024, one of our team members, Wanting ZOU, noticed a lipstick labeled “natural plant-derived squalane” while shopping in a mall.
 She was puzzled by the juxtaposition of the term “plant” with the shark-derived component and its description as “natural.”
 This observation piqued our curiosity and prompted us to investigate the compound, through which we learned about squalene, a high-value ingredient used in cosmetics.